jesusgf96/OUA/README.md

+# OUA

-Code to reproduce the results of "Ornstein-Uhlenbeck Adaptation as a Mechanism for Learning in Brains and Machines".
+Code to reproduce the results of "[Ornstein-Uhlenbeck Adaptation as a Mechanism for Learning in Brains and Machines]([https://pages.github.com/](https://arxiv.org/abs/2410.13563))" (Fernandez, Jesus Garcia, Nasir Ahmad, and Marcel van Gerven, arXiv, 2024).

-TODO: Add complete citation when published (preprint/entropy).

-TODO: Make the repository public when the preprint is out.